 Hummus with Lahmeh (spiced meat) at one of my favorite restaurants inspired these Middle Eastern Beef and Hummus Pita Rounds.
 I used My Favorite Low-Carb Pita Bread to make this a carb-conscious dish, and it’s low-glycemic, and dairy-free.
-Use the Recipes-by-Diet-Type Index to find more recipes like this one.
+Use Tortillas to find more recipes using low-carb tortillas.

 These Middle Eastern Beef and Hummus Pita Rounds were 100% inspired by an appetizer I had recently at Mazza in Salt Lake, where I met up with a few Utah food bloggers who gathered to have lunch with our friend Dara from Cookin’ Canuck who’s moving to Seattle.
 This group of blogging friends has enjoyed quite a few lunches at Mazza, and this time we shared some appetizers that included hummus with spicy meat (Lahmeh) scooped up with pita bread.
 I kept thinking about how good that combination was, and a few days later my creative cooking brain transformed it into a meal.

 I love Joseph’s Low-Carb Pita Bread so much that I order it online, so Kara and I toasted some of that as the base for these middle eastern pita rounds.
 We cooked ground beef and onions and seasoned them with cumin, coriander, dried oregano, and dried parsley, and when the meat was browned we mixed in chopped parsley, mint, and cilantro, plus a little lemon juice.
 Then we topped the hot toasted pita with a thin layer of hummus, piled some spicy meat on top, and sprinkled the pita rounds with finely chopped cucumber, tomatoes, and pine nuts.
 Oh yes, this was amazing.